 It's the same type of people.

-George Soros is in the mix here.
+George Soros is in the mix here in terms of funding.

-The same tax exempt status as the Marine Corps Law Enforcement Foundation.
+The same tax-exempt status as the Marine Corps Law Enforcement Foundation.

 Can you believe that?